JiacLuo/CDCC/README.md

 The source code is for reproducing experiments of the paper entitled "Cross-Domain Contrastive Learning for Time Series Clustering"
 # Datasets
 The UCR dataset used in the paper are available at : http://www.timeseriesclassification.com/ .
 In order to read the data intuitively and save space, we converted the data into csv format and compressed it.
+The processed data is available at: https://pan.baidu.com/s/1XeKQUaSPyENEp3SDS3q0sA  password：AK47

 # Usage